-- To support efforts in balancing the City's budget, the Public Works Department will not fill a currently vacant Laborer position.
-While this decision results in a cost savings of \$104,645 comprising \$57,000 in salary and \$48,400 in benefits-it will also lead to a reduction in capacity for routine maintenance and upkeep, particularly in city parks.
-The majority of these savings (95%) will benefit the General Fund (Fund 100), with the remaining 5% allocated to the Gas Tax Fund (Fund 200).
-In parallel, the City Council has approved the allocation of \$75,300 toward contracted landscaping services.
-This approach is intended to help offset the operational impact of the unfilled position by ensuring that essential landscaping and maintenance tasks continue to be addressed through outsourcing.
-This strategy strives to maintain service levels while managing staffing costs more effectively. - Segments 1 and 2 of the lves Park fencing project involve the removal and/or replacement of existing fencing as part of broader park improvements.
-Estimated costs are approximately \$44,004 for fencing has been added to the budget. - The Department requests that the budget for conferences/training be increased from \$550 to \$5,300 for FY 25-26.
+- To assist with balancing the City's budget, Public Works will not fill a vacant Laborer position.
+The impact of not filling the vacant Laborer position will place an additional burden of unfulfilled tasks in our parks.
+The savings amount to \$104,645 (\$57,000 salary and \$48,400 benefits) and the savings would be had in primarily General Fund 100 (95%), and the remaining in Gas Tax Fund 200 (5%). - The Department requests that the budget for conferences/training be increased from \$550 to \$5,300 for FY 25-26.
 The purpose is to provide training/conference attendance needed (credit hours) for state certification, safety training, and to provide specific training for the newly hired Engineering Technician. - The City Arborist recommends removal of mature trees that are showing signs of advance deterioration.
 The location of these trees is in Libby Park, Ives Park and Burbank Farm Park.
 The cost for this tree removal service is \$65,000.
 Trees in urban areas need to be periodically evaluated and managed to address safety issues.
 The City Arborist recommends the removal of these trees for these safety concerns. - The budget includes a \$5,000 allocation to support festive activities during the holiday events held in the plaza.
 These funds will help enhance the seasonal atmosphere through decorations, entertainment, and community engagement efforts, contributing to a vibrant and welcoming experience for residents and visitors alike.
-This funding helps support community-centered holiday programming in the plaza, creating a welcoming and festive atmosphere for people of all ages to enjoy. - An additional \$15,000 has been allocated in the budget to support downtown beautification, lighting and to strenghthen the physical and visual connection between Barlow to downtown.
+This funding helps support community-centered holiday programming in the plaza, creating a welcoming and festive atmosphere for people of all ages to enjoy.